ShriGaneshPurohit/SustainableSathi/README.md

    ```

 2. Run the application:
-   - Launch app using Android Studio for the mobile components.
+   - Launch the app using Android Studio for the mobile components.

 3. To See Data Analysis:
    - Go to [Sustainable-Sathi](https://sustainable-sathi.tech/) website.